 - a.
-Find the volume of a right rectangular prism with whole number side lengths by packing it with unit cubes, and show that the volume is the same as would be found by multiplying the edge lengths, equivalently by multiplying the height by the area of the base.
-Represent threefold whole number products as volumes, e.g., to represent the Associative Property of Multiplication. - b.
+Find the volume of a right rectangular prism with whole-number side lengths by packing it with unit cubes, and show that the volume is the same as would be found by multiplying the edge lengths, equivalently by multiplying the height by the area of the base.
+Represent threefold whole number products as volumes, e.g., to represent the associative property of multiplication. - b.
 Apply the formulas $V = \ell \times w \times h$ and $V = B \times h$ for rectangular prisms to find volumes of right rectangular prisms with whole number edge lengths in the context of solving real-world and mathematical problems. - c.
-Recognize volume as additive.
-Find volumes of solid figures composed of two non-overlapping right rectangular prisms by adding the volumes of the non-overlapping parts, applying this technique to solve real-world problems.
+Use the additive nature of volume to find volumes of solid figures composed of two non-overlapping right rectangular prisms by adding the volumes of the non-overlapping parts, applying this technique to solve real-world problems.

-Code Digital Student Experience Code Teacher Resources U50 Measurement and Data Analysis - Volume of Irregular Figures U50 Volume of Rectangular Prisms U50 Volume of Rectangular Figures ISIP Volume as an Attribute of Three-Dimensional Space ISIP Quantifying Volume: Counting Same-Sized Units
+Code Digital Student Experience Code Teacher Resources U50 Measurement and Data Analysis - Volume of Irregular Figures U50 Volume of Rectangular Prisms U50 Volume of Irregular Figures ISIP Integrating Fact Practice and Volume